The Homer Calendar

 (see picture here, of course with a glass of milk)

 Krusty: Hey!
-It was supposed to come with a side of camel, extra cloven!
+It was supposed to come with a side of camel, extra cloven! (watch)

 Krusty's love for treif is a reliable trope.
 This was established back in 1991, when we learned the Krusty the Clown sandwich at Izzy's Deli is ham, sausage and bacon, with a smidge of mayo, on white bread (here's someone trying to make it).
 Or like in a May 2019 episode where Krusty goes into a room marked "Things Dad Told Me Not To Do" (there's a Christmas tree, a blow-up doll, and a pig hanging on hook).
 After Krusty's Rabbi father says (on TV) that Krusty's still a disappointment, Krusty grabs a lobster, dips it into mayonnaise, and starts eating (see picture here).
 Or when Krusty is sitting with his father, who is preparing Krusty for his Bar Mizvah: "Now, you can't mix milk and meat.
 You got that?
 And on Christmas day, you must eat Chinese food.
 And pork is strictly forbidden."
-You can guess what comes next:
+You know what comes next:

 After his Rabbi-father instructs him, Krusty eats some pig sandwich